 At busy times there are numerous boats and dozens of passengers with bags waiting to board.
-There are several different companies serving Bali to Nusa Penida from Sanur.
-Look out for a sign emblazoned with the boat company you are travelling with.
+There are several different companies serving Bali to Nusa Penida from Sanur beach port.
+Look out for a sign emblazoned with the fast boat company you are travelling with.

 Once you hand over your booking details, you’ll get a bag tag and ticket to board.
 With ticket formalities done you can now relax.

 There is little shade on the beach here, so head to one of the food kiosks along the boardwalk for a cold drink while you wait to embark the boat.